bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 - **Stream** : Enter the two- to eight-character code that defines the application structure with which the application is associated.
 - **Application** : Enter the container's primary application code.
 Containers may include components from multiple applications.
+- **Subapplication** : Enter the container's primary subapplication code.
+Containers may include components from multiple subapplications.
 - **Level** : Enter the life cycle level.
 - **Level option** list (do one of the following):
      - **Selected level only** : Select to display only components at the selected life cycle level in the view.